Margaret Cousins: India

-James Cousins initially worked for New India, the newspaper founded by Annie Besant; after Besant was forced to dismiss him for an article praising the Easter Uprising, she appointed him Vice-Principal of the new Madanapalle College, where Margaret taught English.
+On 11 November 1915, the Cousinses arrived in Madras.
+James Cousins initially worked for New India before Besant was forced to dismiss him for an article praising the Easter Uprising.
+In 1916, Cousins became the first non-Indian member of the Indian Women's University at Poona (present-day Pune).
+In late 1916, the Cousinses moved to Madanapalle where Cousins taught English at Besant's newly founded Madanapalle College where James Cousins was appointed the Vice-Principal.

-In 1916, she became the first non-Indian member of the Indian Women's University at Poona.
-In 1917 Cousins co-founded the Women's Indian Association with Annie Besant and Dorothy Jinarajadasa.
-She edited the WIA's journal, Stri Dharma.
-In 1919–20 Cousins was the first Head of the National Girls' School at Mangalore.
+In 1917 Cousins co-founded the Women's Indian Association (WIA) with Besant and Dorothy Jinarajadasa.
+Cousins edited the WIA's journal, Stri Dharma.
+In 1919–1920 Cousins was the first Head of the National Girls' School at Mangalore.
 In 1922, she became the first woman magistrate in India.
 In 1927, she co-founded the All India Women's Conference, serving as its president in 1936.

 In 1932, she was arrested and jailed for speaking against the Emergency Measures.
 By the late 1930s she felt conscious of the need to give way to indigenous Indian feminists:

 I longed to be in the struggle, but I had the feeling that direct participation by me was no longer required, or even desired by the leaders of India womanhood who were now coming to the front.

 She was a member of the Flag Presentation Committee, which was a committee of 74 Indian women led by Hansa Mehta at the Constituent Assembly.
 The committee presented the National Flag of India on behalf of the women of India to the House on 14 August 1947.

+Personal life

+On 9 April 1903 Cousins married James Cousins, whom she had met in 1900.

 A stroke left Cousins paralysed from 1943 onwards.
 She received financial support from the Madras government, and later Jawaharlal Nehru, in recognition of her services to India.

-She died in 1954.
+On the 1 March 1954 Cousins died in Adyar, Madras State (present-day, Chennai, Tamil Nadu) aged 75.
 Her manuscripts are dispersed in various collections across the world.